sheldonhull/sheldonhull.hugo/content/notes/development/powershell/dbatools.md

 {{< admonition type="info" title="Requests or Suggestions" open=true >}}

-If you have any requests or improvements for this content, please comment below.
-It will open a GitHub issue for chatting further.
+If you have any requests or suggestions for this content, please comment below.
+It will open a GitHub issue to chat further.
-I'd be glad to improve with any additional quick help and in general like to know if anything here in particular was helpful to someone.
+I'd be glad to help with any additional quick tips and in general, I'd like to know if anything here was particularly helpful to anyone.
 Cheers! 👍

 {{< /admonition >}}